JFK Website (22)

-When you notify us that you have named us as a beneficiary of your will, retirement plan, charitable trust or other deferred gift, we will welcome you as a Victura Society member where you can enjoy the benefits of the Victura Society membership and share in the pride of creating a legacy for future generations.
+When you notify us that you have named us as a beneficiary of your will, life insurance or retirement plan, charitable trust or other deferred gift, we will welcome you as a Victura Society member where you can enjoy the benefits of the Victura Society membership and share in the pride of creating a legacy for future generations.

 November 26, 2004 - November 13, 2005 The exchange of gifts among heads of state is a centuries-old tradition, and remains a part of the modern-day culture of international relations.
 President and Mrs. Kennedy delighted in the gifts presented to them by representatives of countries around the globe, particularly items which showcased the fine w...

 Bequests are playing an increasingly important role in securing the future of our institution.
 Your gift allows the Foundation to build, preserve and present the collection for future generations to enjoy.
 To leave a bequest to the Kennedy Library Foundation, we suggest sharing the following language with your attorney

 JOHN F. KENNEDY PRESIDENTIAL LIBRARY AND MUSEUMColumbia Point, Boston MA 02125 (617) 514-1600